mainframed/xmi/docs/cookbook.rst

         print(xmi_obj.get_message())

 or just::

-    print(xmi_obj.get_message())  # Prints None if not message
+    print(xmi_obj.get_message())  # Prints 'None' if no message

-If you you're having problems with the library or want to see whats happeneing behind the scenes you can enable debugging::
+If you you're having problems with the library or want to see whats happening behind the scenes you can enable debugging::

     import logging